-Sport pilot and flight instructor certificates are both issued by the Federal Aviation Administration (FAA).
+Sport pilot and CFI-S certificates are both issued by the Federal Aviation Administration (FAA).

-An FAA Sport Pilot Certified Flight Instructor (CFIS) has privileges similar to other FAA-certificated flight instructors (CFI).
-The only difference is they only operate under Subpart K of the Federal Aviation Regulations (FAR), which means they can only instruct in a light-sport aircraft category.
+An FAA Certified Flight Instructor with a Sport Pilot rating (CFI-S) has privileges similar to other FAA-certificated flight instructors (CFI-A).
+The only difference is the CFI-S only operates under Subpart K of the Federal Aviation Regulations (FAR), which means they can only instruct in a light sport aircraft (LSA).

-To qualify for the Certified Flight Instructor-Sport (CFI-S) rating and pilot a sport aircraft, you must hold a sport pilot certificate.
-You’re also required to have accumulated 150 hours of flight time, including at least 100 hours as PIC in a single-engine land airplane, perform at least twenty lessons from an authorized instructor, and pass two FAA knowledge tests: the Fundamentals of Instructing (FOI) and Sport Pilot Flight Instructor (SIA).
+To qualify for the Certified Flight Instructor-Sport (CFI-S) rating and pilot a light sport aircraft, you must hold a sport pilot certificate. or a private pilot certificate.
+You’re also required to have accumulated 150 hours of flight time, including at least 100 hours as PIC in a single-engine land airplane, and pass two FAA knowledge tests: the Fundamentals of Instructing (FOI) and Sport Pilot Flight Instructor (SIA).
 Alternatively, if you already hold a teaching certificate for at least the seventh-grade level, you may opt-out of taking the FOI knowledge test.
 The complete requirements are detailed in 14 CFR 61, Subpart K.

-The FAA recently introduced new Sport Pilot Certified Flight Instructor (CFIS) candidate requirements.
+The FAA Sport Pilot Certified Flight Instructor (CFI-S) candidate requirements.
 Here’s what you need to know:

 “It is possible to fly without motors, but not without knowledge and skill.” — Wilbur Wright, inventor of modern flight.

 The certificate required to become a certified sport pilot instructor was created to bridge the gap between sport and commercial pilot certifications.
-The ability to fly light-sport aircraft gives a certified sport pilot instructor freedom to travel and fly in a way many other certified flight instructors cannot.
+The ability to fly light sport aircraft gives a certified sport pilot instructor freedom to travel and fly in a way many other certified flight instructors cannot.
 The certification is not only for professional pilots, although many certified instructors are professionals.
-Any pilot can do the training to become a certified sport pilot instructor, some even teach themselves the training from their personal computer.
+Any pilot can do the training to become a certified sport pilot instructor.

 One of the most important aspects of any instructional product is its ability to prepare you for what you could encounter on the job.
 Training courses must be given out in a way that covers everything one may be asked to teach while also putting them in a position to teach it effectively on their own with little guidance.

-We’ve found that it’s usually best for all flight instructor applicants to start with our sport pilot certification course before diving into any other specifics of educating students.
-This is because it provides you with a solid foundation for learning how to educate others about flying and pass the FAA knowledge tests on your own afterward.
-It is best to complete both knowledge tests (FOI & CFIS).
-After completing the requirements, you can proceed to train your first student.
+We’ve found that it’s usually best for all sport pilot flight instructor applicants to start with our sport pilot certification course before diving into any other specifics of educating students.
+This is because it provides you with a solid foundation for eventually teaching others about flying as a sport pilot.

 Using the Fundamentals of Instruction techniques, we advise you to concentrate mainly on dual instruction – flight training and ground school.

-It may not be easy at first, but do not take shortcuts in your explanations – take the time to honestly explain how something would affect what they were doing during a lesson.
-Ultimately as an instructor, we are giving our students confidence in their abilities so that they can go out into the world confidently, knowing that they did everything they could to bring themselves up to speed quickly so they can fly with freedom!
+It may not be easy at first, but do not take shortcuts in your explanations – take the time to honestly explain how something would affect the student during a lesson.
+Ultimately, as an instructor, we are giving our students confidence in their abilities so that they can go out into the world knowing that they did everything they could to bring themselves up to speed so they can fly safely!

-As a pilot, you go through the training syllabus page by page as a student and learn each lesson to become fully licensed.
+As a student pilot, you go through the training syllabus page by page and learn each lesson to become fully licensed.
 We teach our instructors how to teach logically in the order you did when training for your license, so there are no surprises there.
-After combing through the syllabus, we move on to teaching techniques for dealing with student “mistakes,” which is where one of you will get extra practice!
-We follow the Training Syllabus Airplane Part 4 – Certified Flight Instructor Program with Lesson Plans.
+After combing through the syllabus, we move on to teaching techniques for dealing with student “mistakes,” which is where you will get extra practice!
+As a Part 61 school, we are open to a customizable, individually-tailored lesson/syllabus structure.

-The first topics you will be tutoring will include how to conduct a pre-flight inspection, starting the plane’s engine and leading it through all its gears, and taking off and landing.
+The first topics you will be tutoring will include how to conduct a pre-flight inspection, starting the plane’s engine, and eventually leading it through all the way from takeoff to landing from the right-hand seat.

 Ground school includes all aeronautical-related knowledge and unique endorsements.
-We also work on teaching you how to replicate CFI procedures, so you see first-hand how it’s done, and we give you a full CFI practical test.
+We also work on teaching you how to replicate CFI procedures so you see first-hand how it’s done.

 “There is no such thing as a natural-born pilot.
 Whatever my aptitudes or talents, becoming a proficient pilot was hard work, really a lifetime’s learning experience.” — Chuck Yeager, the first pilot to break the sound barrier.